ue22-p20/web-intro/notebooks/15-properties.md

 <!-- #region slideshow={"slide_type": ""} -->
 <p class="rise-footnote">
-    note that you can copy a color code by just clicking it
+    note that on colorhunt you can copy a color code by just clicking it
 </p>
 <!-- #endregion -->